By Mark Alexander

 In the Gospel of John (1:5), it is written, "The light shines in the darkness, and the darkness did not comprehend it."

-Now, a physicist will tell you that darkness doesn't exist except for the absence of light, which is to say we need only to seek the Light.
+Now, a physicist will tell you that darkness doesn't exist except for the absence of light — which is to say, We need only to seek the Light.

 The Gospels, which attest to the life of Jesus, reveal what we most need to know about God as our Creator, and His purpose for us.

-In a sermon delivered almost a century ago, Rev. James Allan Francis provided a timeless insight into the profound impact of life of Jesus Christ, from his birth through the generations: "Here is a man who was born in an obscure village as the child of a peasant woman.
+In a sermon delivered almost a century ago, Rev. James Allan Francis provided a timeless insight into the profound impact of the life of Jesus Christ, from his birth through the generations: "Here is a man who was born in an obscure village as the child of a peasant woman.
 He grew up in another obscure village.
-He worked in a carpenter shop until he was thirty and then for three years was an itinerant preacher.
+He worked in a carpenter shop until he was 30 and then for three years was an itinerant preacher.
 He never wrote a book.
 He never held an office.
 He never owned a home.
 He never had a family.
 He never went to college.
 He never put his foot inside a big city.
 He never traveled two hundred miles from the place where he was born.
 He never did one of the things that usually accompany greatness.
 He had no credentials but himself.
 He had nothing to do with this world except the naked power of his divine manhood.
-While still a young man the tide of popular opinion turned against him.
+While still a young man, the tide of popular opinion turned against him.
 His friends ran away.
 One of them denied him.
 Another betrayed him.
 He was turned over to his enemies.
 He went through the mockery of a trial.
 He was nailed upon the cross between two thieves.
 His executioners gambled for the only piece of property he had on earth while he was dying, and that was his coat.
 When he was dead, he was taken down and laid in a borrowed grave through the pity of a friend."

-Rev. Francis concluded, "Nineteen wide centuries have come and gone and today he is the center of the human race and the leader of the column of progress.
-I am far within the mark when I say that all the armies that ever marched, and all the navies that were ever built, and all the parliaments that ever sat and all the kings that ever reigned, put together, have not affected the life of man upon the earth as powerfully as has this one solitary life."
+Rev. Francis concluded, "Nineteen wide centuries have come and gone, and today he is the center of the human race and the leader of the column of progress.
+I am far within the mark when I say that all the armies that ever marched, and all the navies that were ever built, and all the parliaments that ever sat, and all the kings that ever reigned, put together, have not affected the life of man upon the earth as powerfully as has this one solitary life."